 Voting by post

-Using a postal vote at the Scottish Council Elections
+Using a postal vote at the UK Parliamentary General Elections

 Your postal vote pack will contain